twitch-js/twitch-js/README.md

 ## Warning

 This branch is under active development; expect **breaking changes**.
-Please use [v1](https://github.com/twitch-js/twitch-js/tree/master) instead.
-If you still choose to use this branch, use version pinning, refer to the diffs, and update accordingly to avoid regressions.
+Please use version pinning, refer to the diffs, and update accordingly to avoid regressions.

 ## Features